This storyboard does not have a description.

 Engel v.
 Vitale

-Requiring public school students to participate in a religious prayer is unconstitutional.
+Requiring public schools to participate in prayer is unconstitutional.

 Explore Our Articles and Examples

 – Search for School-Safe, Creative Commons Photos (It Even Cites for You!

 – Easily Make and Share Great-Looking Rubrics